 Fran Humber, Chairperson

-Works as a Conservation Director for the charity Blue Ventures.
-Fran is responsible for overseeing their conservation programmes and partnerships in Madagascar, Belize, Comoros, Mozambique and Timor-Leste.
+Worked as a Conservation Director for the charity Blue Ventures.
+Fran was responsible for overseeing their conservation programmes and partnerships in Madagascar, Belize, Comoros, Mozambique and Timor-Leste.
 Fran brings an immense amount of

 experience and wisdom from the charity sector, as well as a deep understanding